 - Employee hotline

 - Attendance hotline

-No matter what you call it, a third-party call-off hotline can save you time and money by improving employee attendance, increasing productivity, and improving employee retention rates.
+No matter what you call it, a third-party call-off hotline can save you time and money by improving employee attendance, productivity, and retention rates.

 CMS offers a simple but powerful automated call-off hotline to help streamline your absenteeism management activities.
 Reach out today – one of our experts can explain how our hotline works and how it frees up your leadership to do what they do best – grow your business!